 Understanding Kayak Materials

+Kayaks come built with different materials.
+Each material has its uses on the water.
 The material of your kayak affects its weight, durability, and price.
 Here are the most common options:

 - Plastic: Most beginner kayaks are made from polyethylene plastic.
 It’s durable, affordable, and can take a beating.